sartography/SpiffWorkflow/doc/bpmn/errors.rst

  - **line_number** The line number that contains the error
  - **offset** The point in the line that caused the error
  - **error_line** The content of the line that caused the error.
- - **get_task_trace**:  Provided a specific Task, will work it's way through the workflow / sub-processes
+ - **get_task_trace**:  Provided a specific Task, will work it's way through the workflow/sub-processes and call activities to show where an error occurred.
+Useful if the error happened within a deeply nested structure (where call activities include call activities ....)
  - **did_you_mean_name_error**: Compares a missing data value with the contents of the data

-It will accept the line_number and error_line as arguments - if the underlying error provided is a SyntaxError it will try to derive this information from the error.
-If this is a name error, it will attempt to calculate a did-you-mean error_msg.